Although it is possible to build a successful startup on your own, most entrepreneurs quickly realise that it is tough to do so.

 A product development agency with a dedicated software development team often has the necessary skills to perform the same role a tech co-founder or CTO would.

 Having worked on a variety of different projects, product development agencies have already worked through many of the challenges your project is likely to face.

-They will also be able to advise you on the best tech stack to use and what the best practices are for your industry.
+They will also be able to advise you on the best tech stack to use and what your industry’s best practices are.

 Many product development agencies also provide you with a dedicated project management team.